OxygenCobalt/Auxio/info/FAQ.md

 ## Why are accents lighter/less saturated in dark mode?

-As per the [Material Guidelines](https://material.io/design/color/dark-theme.html), accents should be less saturated on dark mode to reduce eye strain.
+As per the [Material Guidelines](https://material.io/design/color/dark-theme.html), accents should be less saturated on dark mode to reduce eye strain and to make it look better in general.

 You will be able to set the accent to something less saturated when I implement custom accents.

-## Does Auxio have an equalizer?

-No. Don't need it.
-Will never add it.

 ## Why isn't edge-to-edge enabled on versions below Oreo?